Content in RST files#

 reStructuredText, a plaintext markup language, uses simple and intuitive constructs to indicate the structure of a document.
 You use reStructuredText (RST) files to define the hierarchy of your documentation and provide manually authored content.

 This page describes the setup of RST files for PyAnsys documentation.
-It also describes the option for using either a RST or Markdown (MD) file as the README for the GitHub repository of a PyAnsys project.
+It also describes the option for using either a RST or Markdown (MD) file as the README file for the GitHub repository of a PyAnsys project.

 For resources related to RST and MD files, see Style and formatting resources.
 To learn how RST files for PyAnsys libraries are formatted, see RST file formatting.